iltuoconsulenteit/DocCropper-Test/README.md

 console window appears.
 The menu lets you start or stop the server and update it using the installer scripts.
 Set `DOCROPPER_DEVELOPER=1` to also show an *Update from branch* option that respects `DOCROPPER_BRANCH`.
+Developer mode is automatically enabled when the developer license key is present in `settings.json`.
 The start scripts automatically create a virtual environment and install `requirements.txt`, so dependencies like OpenCV are available when the server launches.